Coming Up: What’s on in May

 Nature’s Calendar

-More volunteers are needed to take part in Nature’s Calendar and help scientists monitor the effects of climate change on wildlife, says the Woodland Trust.
-This citizen science project encourages members of the public to record signs of the changing seasons in order to show and assess the impact of climate change on the UK’s wildlife.
+This citizen science project encourages members of the public to record signs of the changing seasons to show and assess the impact of climate change on the UK’s wildlife.

 The Urban Tree Festival is back with a diverse programme of events, activities and workshops that celebrate the magic of trees in urban environments.
-You can view the national programme of festival events on the Urban Tree Festival website.
+You can view the programme on the Urban Tree Festival website.

 Lead picture credit: Joseph Vary on Unsplash